FahimRT/ECE444-F2022-Lab6/README.md

 #Pros: Good for debugging critical logical software bugs, good for understanding the scope and requirements of the code implementation as the testers are the ones that dictate what inputs will be asserted for some outcome, and unit tests are especially valued as a safety net when the code needs alteration to either add new features or fix an existing bug.

 #Cons:
+Hard to apply to existing legacy code;
+Time consuming and tedious to implement beyond unit testing; Initally slows down development